 - Precious Metals Plating

-A torsion spring can include a double torsion spring and have a space between the coils to minimize friction.
+A stainless steel torsion spring can include a double torsion spring and have a space between the coils to minimize friction.
 A double torsion spring consists of one right-hand and one left-hand coil section connected together and working in parallel.
 The primary reason for using a double torsion spring versus a single torsion spring is due to space constraints in the assembly and installation efficiency.
 Contact us today for your torsion spring needs.